liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

         _guestbooks.addAll(guestbooks);
     }

-You'll use `reloadGuestbooks` when the call to retrive guestbooks from the portlet succeeds.
+You'll use `reloadGuestbooks` when the call to retrieve guestbooks from the portlet succeeds.
 You need a callback class to make this call.

 ### Creating a Callback Class [](id=creating-a-callback-class)